petebachant/ACSpy/README.md

 ```

 ### Using the `Controller` and `Axis` objects
-The `control` module contains an object to handle communication with the controller, and
+The `control` module contains an object to handle communication with the controller and
-and object to represent an axis.
+an object to represent an axis.
 An example of its use:

 ```python